-Bhumaka is the first ruler of Kshaharata family, His coin has been found in the coastal regions of Gujarat, Saurastra, Both Malwa and Ajmer.
-Both Kharoshthi and Brahmi script were used on his coins.
+Bhumaka is the first ruler of Kshaharata family, His coin has been found in the coastal regions of Gujarat, Saurastra, Both Malwa and Ajmer.Both Kharoshthi and Brahmi script were used on his coins.
 Bhumaka's successor and most illustrious king of the Kshaharata family was Nahapana, known from his silver and copper coins as well as from several inscriptions.
 He is famous for the Shaka-Satavahana struggle.
 In the end, Nahapana was defeated by Gautamiputra Sri-Satakarni.
 The Kshaharata family disappeared after Nahapana.

 Kshaharatas were succeeded by the Shaka family of the Kardamakas with its centre at Ujjaini.
 The first ruler of this line of kings was Chastana.
 He used three script, viz.
 Greek, Kharoshthi and Brahmi, in his legends.
 Chastana is mentioned as Tiastenes and Ujjaini, as Ozene in Ptolemy's Geography.
 Chastana had been ruling conjointly with his grandson Rudradaman.
 Rudradaman is famous for his Junagarh Rock inscription.
 This inscription is one of the three significant inscriptions found on the same rock.
-One is Ashokan Edict, second one is inscription of Rudradaman and last and third one is inscription of Skandagupta.
-The inscription of Rudradaman in near the top, above the Ashokan Edict.
+One is Ashokan Edict, second one is inscription of Rudradaman in near the top, above the Ashokan Edict.
 It is dated around 150 CE.
 The inscription is significant as a historical record of public works in ancient India.
-It mentions the construction of a water reservoir named Sudarshana nearby, during the reign of the Chandragupta Maurya by his general Pushyagupta, after that, it was maintained by Tushaspha(Yavana general) in the time of Ashoka and it continued in the time of Rudradaman.
+It mentions the construction of a water reservoir named Sudarshana nearby, during the reign of the Chandragupta Maurya by his general Pushyagupta, after that, it was maintained by Tushaspha (Yavana general) in the time of Ashoka and it continued in the time of Rudradaman.